bmwcarit/ramses-logic/doc/sphinx/api.rst

 For code samples which demonstrate how compile-time and runtime errors can be gracefully handled, have a look at the :ref:`examples <List of all examples>`.

+To intercept and fix potential content problems, you can use :func:`rlogic::LogicEngine::validate()`.
+This method will scan the contents of the ``Logic Engine`` and report pontential issues which are not fatal, but may result in suboptimal performance, data inconsistency or serialization bugs.
+It is highly advised to use this method in conjunction with the ``Ramses`` validation methods (StatusObject::validate) to prevent issues during runtime.

 =====================================
 Iterating over object collections